Carry each other’s burdens, and in this way you will fulfill the law of Christ.

-Conflicts and high levels of violence has continued throughout Syria.
+Conflict and high levels of violence have continued throughout Syria.
 It has caused one of the largest refugee/migrant incidents the world has seen in decades.
 Over 3 million Syrian refugees have fled to neighboring countries.
 About 1.5 million of them have fled to Jordan with roughly 12,000 still waiting outside the border to gain entry.
 The number of refugees in the country has put a strain on the Jordanian economy.
-The lack of financial support coupled with impossibility of attaining work visas, has created a sense of hopelessness among the refugees.
-To help restore hope in the people, our partners Lutheran World Federation/ Department of World Services have established the “Peace Oasis”in Za’atari Syrian Refugee Camp in Jordan.
+The lack of financial support coupled with the impossibility of attaining work visas has created a sense of hopelessness among the refugees.
+To help restore hope in the people, our partners Lutheran World Federation/ Department of World Services have established the “Peace Oasis” in Za’atari Syrian Refugee Camp in Jordan.
 At the Peace Oasis, Lutheran World Federation offers Syrian refugee youth and young adults psychosocial support, conflict mitigation, recreational skills.
 They also offer informal education and vocational training.
 They are being taught skills such as hairdressing/barbering and sewing that will leave them with income-generating skills for the future.

 With all of these efforts, the majority of refugees are still living far below the Jordanian poverty line and there is still an overwhelming number of people who are failing to meet their basic needs.
 Bishop Elizabeth Eaton recent visited the camp and said, “We believe that the cross of life is where there is suffering.
 It certainly is in that camp in Jordan.”
 As a body of Christ, we are called to carry each other’s burdens.
 And thanks to your generous donations, the ELCA has committed another $70,000 to respond to this continued crisis.
 These funds will go towards providing cash assistance to help with basic needs such as rent, food, clothes, etc., for the most vulnerable in Jordan.